 Beny starred in a movie called “A Coat of Many Colours” that was made for the Museum of Civilization in Ottawa.

-Beny has a great sense of humour
+Beny had a great sense of humour